zhengli97/Awesome-Prompt-Adapter-Learning-for-VLMs/README.md

 # Awesome-Prompt-Adapter-Learning-for-VLMs
-A curated list of prompt/adapter learning methods for vision-language models.
+A curated list of prompt/adapter learning methods for vision-language models (e.g., CLIP).

 # Table of Contents